 My personal favorite, The Cove, is where we stayed on our last visit.
 It’s a luxurious, modern option with suites that boast incredible ocean views.
 A stay here means you are steps away from the beach.

-It’s also closest to the adults-only pool and is billed as a romantic getaway, so many couples stay here.
+It’s also closest to the adults-only pool and the Atlantis Casino.
+It’s billed as a romantic getaway, so many couples stay here.

 My kids marveled at the open-air walkways between buildings and enjoyed breakfast each morning at Fish by José Andrés.
 We were also within walking distance of several pools and Aquaventure attractions.